Clarity on ESG investment

 Banks and asset managers are being told to divest their funds from coal and fossil fuels, but where do they put them instead and what guides these decisions?
 They must rely on ESG ratings and screening criteria, but at the moment these lack the necessary context.

 The hundreds of different ESG ratings and rankings can be confusing, especially for ‘passive investors’, who are reliant on set guidelines that only tell part of the story.
 In contrast, ‘active investors’ have more freedom to investigate the fundamentals of a business.
-However, investment questionnaires are largely based on risk management, rather than investment opportunity, so it’s difficult to understand the true impact in relation to ESG.
+However, investment questionnaires are largely based on risk management, rather than investment opportunity, which can make it difficult to understand the true impact in relation to ESG.

-With TDi Sustainability, you will gain more accurate insight into what is actually a viable investment, despite they might score poorly – and which assets look promising on paper, yet may hold risk in the future.
+With TDi Sustainability, you will gain more accurate insight – discerning between investments that could actually be viable despite poor data scores and those which look promising on paper, yet may hold risk in the future.
 Understanding the context provides the third dimension for investment.

 Assessing the impacts of ESG-related public allegations

-TDi Sustainability partnered up with Denny Ellison, a traditional fundamental research provider, to develop a unique equity research valuation methodology for quantifying the investment risk associated with ESG-related public allegations on companies that operate in sectors with significance ESG contribution.
+TDi Sustainability has partnered Denny Ellison, a traditional fundamental research provider, to develop a unique equity research valuation methodology for quantifying the investment risk associated with ESG-related public allegations on companies that operate in sectors with significance ESG contribution.

 The methodology provides a framework for investors to make sense of the prolifereation of ESG datasets, bridging the gap between ESG data and fundamental research, helping them making informed decisions when investing in the so called ‘sin stocks’.